Christoph Meili

+Whistleblowing

 In early 1997, Meili was working as a night guard at the Union Bank of Switzerland (UBS) in Zürich.
 He discovered that officials at UBS were destroying documents about orphaned assets, believed to be credit balances of deceased Jewish clients whose heirs' whereabouts were unknown, as well as books from the German Reichsbank.
 They listed stock accounts for companies in business during The Holocaust, including BASF, Degussa, and Degesch.
 They listed real-estate records for Berlin property that had been seized by the Nazis, placed in Swiss accounts, and then claimed to be owned by UBS.
 Destruction of such documents is against Swiss laws.
 The documents Meili saved reportedly predate the Nazi period, dating from 1897 to 1927.
 On 8 January 1997, he took some bank files home.
 After a telephone conversation, he handed them over to a local Jewish organization, which brought the documents to the police, and eventually to the press, which published the document destruction on 14 January 1997.
 The Zürich authorities opened a judicial investigation against Meili for suspected violations of the Swiss laws on banking secrecy, which is a prosecutable offense ex officio in Switzerland.

 After Meili and his family reported receiving death threats, they fled to the United States and were granted political asylum via private bill.
 According to news reports, Meili and his family are believed to be the only Swiss nationals ever to receive political asylum in the United States.
 Since 11 August 1989, Meili has been married to Giuseppina Intelisano, a homemaker of Italian descent, and has been residing in Brugg, Switzerland.
 They had two children born in 1992 and 1994.